 Helena Gomez graduated in 2012 with her Bachelor of Arts Degree in Art History.
-She then received her Masters in Art History from The Courtauld Institute of Art in London, England.
+She worked as an exhibition coordinator and curatorial assistant for Museo de Arte de Ponce in Puerto Rico in August 2013.
+She then received her Masters of Arts in Art History (Drawing, Representation and Circulation of Knowledge in the Global 18th Century) from The Courtauld Institute of Art in London, England in 2013.
 Gomez worked as an intern at the Museum of Jewish Heritage.
 She taught public middle and high school students in Rhode Island about the Holocaust and Jewish Heritage through classroom visits and leading groups visits in the Museum.
 Later that year she worked as a gallery assistant at Bert Gallery in Providence, Rhode Island.
 At the gallery she was responsible for curating a summer project.
 Gomez has now been hired as the Exhibitions Coordinator at the Museo de Ponce in Puerto Rico.
-She writes about her new position, "As the Exhibitions Coordinator I am in charge of the logistics of bringing everything together for the exhibition, from creating the labels, editing and writing text panels, aiding in the designing of the brochure and invitation, coordinating with the different departments such as registration and the conservation lab when the artworks are ready to be installed.
+She wrote about her new position, "As the Exhibitions Coordinator I am in charge of the logistics of bringing everything together for the exhibition, from creating the labels, editing and writing text panels, aiding in the designing of the brochure and invitation, coordinating with the different departments such as registration and the conservation lab when the artworks are ready to be installed.
 I also deal with rights and reproduction requests.
-As curatorial assistant, I also attend to the correspondence coming into the department, from liasioning with artists to replying to various letters/requests.
+As curatorial assistant, I also attend to the correspondence coming into the department, from liaising with artists to replying to various letters/requests.
 Upcoming projects include the Collections Committee where I have been involved in preparing the documents that will be reviewed, having to deal with issues of de-accessioning artworks, approval of works being donated and loan requests."

 Althea Ruoppo graduated in 2013, with a Bachelor of Arts degree in Art History and a minor in Business Studies.
 Ruoppo then went on to receive her Master of Arts in History of Art & Architecture at Boston University.
 Following her graduation, she worked as a volunteer for the Plakias Stone Age Project in Crete (Summer, 2011) and began working as the student assistant for the Department of Intellectual Property for the Museum of Fine Arts (MFA) in Boston (September, 2011-2013).
 She spent the following summer (2012) as a trench master for the Mochlos Excavation Project in Crete.
+She was a 2013-2014 Semmes Foundation Fellow in Museum Studies at The McNay Art Museum, in San Antonio, TX.
 Currently, she is an adjunct instructor for Houston Community College and as the Curatorial Assistant for Contemporary Art and Special Projects for the Museum of Fine Arts in Houston.

 Samantha Cataldo graduated in 2010 from Providence College with a degree in Art History, earning a certificate in Business Studies and minoring in Women’s Studies.
 She is now Assistant Curator at the Currier Museum of Art, Manchester, NH.
 Cataldo was the Koch Curatorial Fellow at deCordova Sculpture Park and Museum in Lincoln, MA.
 There, she curated exhibitions including The Social Medium, a survey of social photography, and managed sculpture park commissions such as Oscar Tuazon’s Partners.
 She is also the editorial assistant for Public Art Dialogue, a peer reviewed journal which serves as a forum for critical discourse and commentary about the practice of public art.
 Among her writing credits are essays and editorial projects for deCordova exhibitions, including those mentioned above and The 2013 deCordova Biennial, as well as contributed essays in Art for Rollins: Volume II (forthcoming).
 Cataldo holds an MA in Art History and Museum Studies from Case Western Reserve University’s joint program with the Cleveland Museum of Art.